reshamas/reshamas.github.io/_posts/2000-08-07-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 ---
 ## What Makes Write/Speak/Code Awe-inspiring
 While there are storms raging in Silicon Valley and throughout the nation on sexual harassment in tech, the diversity deficit in STEM fields, lack of advancement of women and underrepresented groups, the abysmal diversity statistics at the top tech companies, there is a group that is not waiting for diversity, inclusiveness and career advancement to be handed to them on a platter.
 They are not waiting for "their time" to arrive.
-They have explored what their needs are, examined how others are succeeding, and encouraging everyone to share their expertise and inspire and support others; their tagline is **Own Your Expertise!**
+They have explored what their needs are, examined how others are succeeding, have built an inclusive environment and encouraging everyone to share their expertise and inspire and support others; their taglines are **Own Your Expertise!** and **Speak Your Truth!**

 ## What Makes Write/Speak/Code Inclusive
-This was the most inclusive conference I have ever attended.
+This was the most inclusive, welcoming conference I have ever attended.
 I had never seen so many women of color and transgender and non-binary tech people assembled in one place as well as giving keynote talks!
 These are all the ways in which WSC created an environment of inclusivity:

 - Code of Conduct
   - available on the website